 - productivity of the broader economy is endogenous.

-For now, though, introducing these features would complicate matters without adding much of significance on the points to be considered.
+Introducing these features into the present series, however, would complicate matters without adding much of significance on the points to be considered.

 There is an extensive academic literature on the job guarantee.
 The theoretical underpinnings of the policy proposal are set out in: